najtm4re/najtm4re/README.md

-<h1>Hello there and welcome to my page🤗</h1>
+<h1>Hello there👋🏻</h1>

-<p>I'm Ivan, a novice specialist in the world of Data Science from Saint-Petersburg, Russia, currently living in Belgrade, Serbia</p>
+<p> Welcome to my page :) </br>I'm Ivan, a novice specialist in the world of Data Science from Saint-Petersburg, Russia, currently living in Belgrade, Serbia</p>
 <h3>Things I code with</h3>
 <p>
 <div>